 STEP 4: Make a list of key questions

 Each appointment with your consultant is your chance to get the answers you need to help you with your asthma.

 - Is there an obvious reason why the treatments I’m already taking for my asthma aren’t working for me?

 - What treatments do you have for severe asthma and which ones do you think will work for me?

 - How does this new treatment you’re recommending work?

 - How long will I need to take any new treatments before we know whether they work or not?

-- What side effects might I expect from these new treatments?
+- What possible side effects do these new treatments have?

 - Who will continue to prescribe the medicines I need?